-The main findings of the present study underline for the first time that continuous infusion of Ang II at a dose of 1 μ g/min for 20 minutes in anaesthetized rabbits, represents a rapid and safe pharmacological screening test for AT1 antagonist.
+The main findings of the present study underline for the first time that continuous infusion of Ang II at a dose of 1 μg/min for 20 minutes in anaesthetized rabbits represents a rapid and safe pharmacological screening test for AT_1 antagonists.

-All the animals were anaesthetized in order to avoid any interference of the stress to the results.
-Furthermore, no additional anesthetic was given during mean arterial pressure (MAP) recordings and therefore a potential undesirable drug interaction was avoided.
-The claims for general anesthesia confirm that a 20 minutes interval is safe and devoid stress reactions.
+All of the animals were anaesthetized in order to avoid any interference of stress on the results.
+No additional anaesthetic was given during MAP recordings and therefore a potentially undesirable drug interaction was avoided.
+For general anaesthesia a 20-minutes interval is safe and devoid of any stress reactions.

 In the first step of the study, we tested the effects of the continuous Ang II infusion at a dose of 1 μg/min.
-Previous studies have reported that there is an hypertensive response to Ang II infusion at a higher concentration than 0.5 nmol/kg whilst the elevation of mean arterial pressure (MAP) with lower doses of Ang II is easily overcome from the depressor response that usually follows.
-30 Gavras and colleagues suggest that Ang II infusion in rabbits at a dose of 1.4 μ g/kg/min, leads to increased concentration of Ang II plasma levels that is slightly higher than the observed in humans with malignant hypertension.
-31 Based on previous studies, 32 we chose the continuous infusion of Ang II at a dose of 1 μ g/min in order to induce substantial elevation in MAP and then to evaluate the effectiveness of the drugs under examination on blood pressure response.
+Previous studies have reported that there is a hypertensive response to Ang II infusion at a higher concentration than 0.5 nmol/kg whilst the elevation of MAP with lower doses of Ang II is easily separated from the depressor response that usually follows.30 Gavras and colleagues suggest that Ang II infusion in rabbits at a dose of 1.4 μg/kg/min, leads to Ang II plasma levels that are slightly higher than those observed in humans with malignant hypertension.31 Based on previous studies, $^{\rm 32}$ we chose the continuous infusion of Ang II at a dose of 1 μg/min in order to induce substantial elevation in MAP and then to evaluate the effectiveness of the drugs under examination on the blood pressure response.
 The infusion rate in our study increased the MAP from 100±9 mmHg to 172±6 mmHg.
-This was the maximal response that was obtained three minutes after the start of infusion.
-A stable interval lasting until the 12th min was followed and then loss of response to Ang II was recorded.
-The rapid desensitization to Ang II infusion is a known effect but the exact time-interval depends on the concentration of infused Ang II and the animal model.
-Nielsen and colleagues have reported that the continuous infusion of Ang II in conscious rabbits in an identical concentration, which actually was the same with the one we used, caused a blood pressure elevation of 70 mmHg.
-33 This effect was transient and the blood pressure returned to baseline values one to two hours after the initiation of Ang II infusion.
-Those findings confirm that a 20 minutes study should be ideal in order to obtain safe results regarding the effectiveness of studied compounds.
+This was the maximal response that was obtained 3 minutes after the start of infusion.
+A stable interval lasting until the 12th minute was followed and then loss of response to Ang II was recorded.
+The rapid desensitization to Ang II infusion is a known effect but the exact time interval depends on the concentration of infused Ang II and the animal model.
+Nielsen and colleagues have reported that the continuous infusion of Ang II in conscious rabbits at an identical concentration to that we used, caused a blood pressure elevation of 70 mmHg.33 This effect was transient and the blood pressure returned to baseline values 1-2 hours after the initiation of Ang II infusion.
+Those findings confirm that a 20-minute study should be ideal in order to obtain secure results regarding the effectiveness of studied compounds.